Skip to content

 1. Get quotes from at least three dealers

-Shopping for buyback quotes works like getting multiple bids on a home renovation — the same job can cost thousands more or less depending on who you ask.
 You are not always required to sell back to the dealer who sold you the metals.
 Ask your custodian whether they allow buybacks from other dealers.
-Then request written quotes from at least three, on the same day, for the same products.
-The spread difference between dealers can be 2 to 4 percentage points, which translates to thousands of dollars on a large account.
+Then request written quotes from at least three dealers on the same day for the same products.
+The spread difference between dealers ranges 2 to 4 percentage points — that translates to $2,000–$4,000 on a $100,000 position.
 Our provider comparison worksheet can help you track quotes side by side.

 2. Sell when gold is trending up, not during a panic

 Dealers widen their buyback spreads during periods of high volatility or sudden price drops.
-When the market is calm and prices are stable or rising, spreads tend to narrow.
-If your liquidation is not urgent, waiting for a calmer market environment can improve your net price.
-That said, trying to time the gold market precisely is difficult, and the risks of holding too long should also factor into your decision.
+When the market is calm and prices are stable or rising, spreads narrow by 1–2 percentage points.
+If your liquidation is not urgent, waiting for a calmer market environment improves your net price.
+Trying to time the gold market precisely is difficult, and the risks of holding too long should also factor into your decision.

 3. Ask for the spread as a percentage, not just a dollar figure